Secure Shell (SSH) Commands (Execute)

-The Task Execute Secure Shell (SSH) Commands allows you to build your own, custom Ivanti Automation Tasks that use Secure Shell commands.
+The Task Execute Secure Shell (SSH) Commands (under Advanced) allows you to build your own, custom Ivanti Automation Tasks that use Secure Shell commands.
 These custom Tasks can be scheduled on any Agent, who will then connect to the specified computer and execute the specified commands.

 For example, if the servers in a server farm are equipped with a remote access card, you can use this Task to power down most servers in the server farm during the weekend and reboot these servers when necessary.
 This can save considerable costs.

 - aes256-ctr 256-bit AES encryption in CTR mode

 - aes192-ctr 192-bit AES encryption in CTR mode

 - aes192-cbc 192-bit AES encryption in CBC mode

 - aes128-ctr 128-bit AES encryption in CTR mode

 - aes128-cbc 128-bit AES encryption in CBC mode

 - 3des-ctr 192-bit (3-key) triple DES encryption in CTR mode